CASIA-IVA-Lab/FastSAM/README.md

 ## Web demo

 The [web demo](https://huggingface.co/spaces/An-619/FastSAM) can process your custom image using the Everything mode.
+(Directly using the python codes is recommended, since the web demo uses a single CPU for interance at the cost simplifying some codes on HuggingFace.)

 ![Web Demo](assets/web_demo.png)